Ellenbrook line: Services

-Transperth train services are operated by the Public Transport Authority's Transperth Train Operations division.
+Transperth train services are operated by the Public Transport Authority.
 Ellenbrook line frequencies are five trains per hour during peak, four trains per hour off peak and on weekends and public holidays, and two or one trains per hour late at night.
 It takes 31 minutes to travel from Perth to Ellenbrook.
 Services operate between roughly 5 am and midnight on weekdays, extending to 2 am on weekend nights.
 On weekend mornings, services commence at roughly 6 am and 7 am respectively.
 By 2031, it is planned for peak frequencies to increase to six trains per hour, which will require the CBTC system to be operational and an additional siding at Daglish.